chuckremes/ffi-rzmq-core/README.md

 wrapping code, they can just pull in this gem and build a more idiomatic library around the basic definitions.

+As of zeromq 4.2.x, this library does not yet support the `zmq_atomic_counter_*` functions or many of the other newly exposed functions.
+Pull requests encouraged!

 See [ffi-rzmq]

 ### Development